domainr/dnsr/README.md

 Iterative DNS resolver for Go.

 The `Resolve` method on `dnsr.Resolver` queries DNS for given name and type (`A`, `NS`, `CNAME`, etc.).
 The resolver caches responses for queries, and liberally (aggressively?) returns DNS records for a given name, not waiting for slow or broken name servers.
-It runs each query in a goroutine, and returns results in a channel of `*dnsr.RR`.
-The implementation guarantees it will close the output channel, so consumers can safely `range` across the results.
+It runs each query in 1 or more goroutine internally, and returns results in a slice of `*dnsr.RR`.

 This code leans heavily on [Miek Gieben’s](https://github.com/miekg) excellent [dns library for Go](https://github.com/miekg/dns).